cvet/fonline/README.md

 ### Statically linked packages

 These packages included to this repository, will compile and link statically to our binaries.
-They are located in ThirdParty directory.
+They are located in ThirdParty directory (except Mono, it's downladed by demand).

 * AcmDecoder by Abel - ACM sound format reader
 * [AngelScript](https://www.angelcode.com/angelscript/) - scripting language